Heinrich Mücke

-Heinrich Karl Anton Mücke (9 April 1806 - 16 January 1891) was a prominent Realist painter known for his liturgical and genre paintings as well as frescoes, which still adorn some of Germany's ancient castles and cathedrals.
-His paintings are hung today in Germany's leading museums, including the National Gallery Berlin, Breslau Museum and the Brunn Museum.
+Heinrich Karl Anton Mücke (9 April 1806 – 16 January 1891) was a German painter known for his liturgical and genre paintings as well as frescoes, which still adorn some of Germany's ancient castles and cathedrals.
+Museums that hold his paintings include the National Gallery Berlin, Breslau Museum, and the Brunn Museum.
 His son, Karl Mücke, was also a recognized genre painter.
 Heinrich Mücke was a professor at the Düsseldorf Academy and received the Portuguese Medal for Art and Sciences as well as the Breslau Medal.
 He is associated with the Düsseldorf school of painting.

 Early life and travels

-Heinrich Mücke was born in Breslau, then in Prussia and today in Poland, in the spring of 1806.
+Heinrich Mücke was born in Breslau, then in Prussia and today in Poland.
 He received formal training in art at both the Berlin Academy and the Düsseldorf Academy.
 Mücke worked under the well established painter Friedrich Wilhelm Schadow.
-Travel was an important element of life to Mücke, Italy being his first extended foreign sojourn over the winter of 1834–35.
-Later, in the year 1850 he visited England, while he vacationed in Switzerland many times.
+Mücke traveled frequently, Italy being his first extended foreign sojourn over the winter of 1834–35.
+In 1850 he visited England, and he vacationed in Switzerland many times.
 From earliest predilections, he chose historical religious subjects, especially those containing dramatic or exalted themes.

 Liturgical paintings

 Biblical topics were the first for which Mücke was well known.
-In the core of his early painting career he completed such works as: Saint Catherine carried by Angels to Mount Sinai (1836); Saint Ambrose and Emperor Theodosius (1838); Saint Elizabeth taking Farewell of her Husband (1841); Saint Elizabeth Giving Alms (1841), the last of which pieces is hung in the National Gallery Berlin, Alte Nationalgalerie.
+In his early painting career he completed such works as: Saint Catherine carried by Angels to Mount Sinai (1836); Saint Ambrose and Emperor Theodosius (1838); Saint Elizabeth taking Farewell of her Husband (1841); Saint Elizabeth Giving Alms (1841), the last of which pieces is hung in the National Gallery Berlin, Alte Nationalgalerie.
 Further liturgical oils of the late 1840s,early 1850s and undated works are: Coronation of the Virgin (1847); Saint Adelbert (1851); Cycle of Life of Saint Meinrad; Good Shepherd; and Christ Crucified.